PushProductions/test/content/home/welcome.md

 <br>

-Hi, My name is **Frank**.
-I'm glad you stopped by.
+Hi, how are you? ...I'm glad you stopped by.
 Please make yourself at home and take a look around.
-Let me know you stopped by.
+Also, please let me know that you stopped by.
 I would love to hrear from you.
 Take care,

 Frank. ;)